Trump launches final, two-day frenzy of campaigning in bid for surprise win | Politics

 Trump launches final, two-day frenzy of campaigning in bid for surprise win

 "This could only happen to me," Trump said.
 "How could we be tied?"
-National polls show Biden with a clear lead but state-by-state surveys of battleground states show a closer race.
+Despite Biden's lead in national opinion polls, the state-by-state surveys of battleground states show a closer race.

 To win again Trump has to chart a narrow path by winning states he won in 2016, like Florida, Georgia, North Carolina, Ohio, Iowa and Arizona, and holding at least one of the Midwestern states that he took four years ago, such as Pennsylvania, Michigan or Wisconsin.
-Some Republicans are pessimistic about Trump's chances, believing he has too many states where his back is up against the wall, fearing the 90 million who have cast ballots early suggest a wave building against the president.
+Some Republicans are pessimistic about Trump's chances, believing he has too many states where his back is up against the wall.
+They also worry that the 90 million who have cast ballots early suggest a wave building against the president.

 - READ MORE ON: